rachelcluke/my-MDb/README.md

 ## Unfixed Bugs

-- The close movie card dialog button and delete button only work for the 'first' movie card.
-If the user wishes to close the dialog, they either have to go back in the browser or click 'Edit' and then confirm 'Cancel' to redirect back to their account.
+- The delete button only works for the 'first' movie card.

 - Flask field validation pop-ups should be adjusted according to media queries.